VincentMatthys/posos_sample/README.md

 ## Contributing

-For any contribution, open an issue so we can talk about it
+For any contribution, open an issue so we can talk about it.